radius-project/design-notes/architecture/2024-10-user-defined-types-authoring-experience-feature-spec.md

 Question

 1. We leave it up to the user to decide whether to use the new optional property in their application definitions and Recipes.
 Should we provide any guidance?
 2. If Deb tries to add an optional property within the same version or without a default value, what should be the behavior ?
-Should we consider any change warrants a api version upgrade like Azure/ ARM does?
+Should we consider that any change warrants a api version upgrade like Azure/ ARM does?

 #### Sub-scenario 2: Deb adds a required property and updates the resource type Plaid.
 Deb wants to add a required property `messageForwarding`.
 This is considered to be a breaking change as it would require the Infrastructure operator teams and developers to update their Recipes and application definitions to use the new property in the resource type Plaid.
 Deb should be provided with an error message when a breaking change is detected in the schema definition.